Dice

 Next post.

-Us Southerners don’t always say aunt the same way.
-You’ll often hear it as ay-unt - just like the little bug - or as aint with a long vowel.
-Play the clip to hear both ways in real Southern speech, then - if you're up for a challenge - practice them yourself with our tips and sentences.
+Us Southerners don’t always say aunt the way the unhillbillies do.
+You’ll often hear it slide into a-yunt /æjʌnt/ ~ /æjənt/ ("a" with a "y" glide + "nt") - just like the little bug - or even ay-eent, which is pretty much two syllables and rhymes a bit with "ain’t."
+Play the clips to hear each one in real Southern speech, then practice with our tips and sentences.

 Example Audio in Sentences